matwhite/get_clean_project/Codebook.md

 ------------------

 **Activity**
-The activity the subject is engaged in
+The activity the subject is engaged in.

 **Subject**
 The person who is engaged in the activity.
 The subject number was prefixed with "Subj" and padded with zeroes to facilitate sorting and differentiate the numeric data as a subject identifier.